Stephen Mallozzi: 2022–2023

-2024
+2024–2026

 Mallozzi continued making starts in the Truck Series in 2024, racing in Martinsville and Pocono.
 Mallozzi also made his first start in the NASCAR Xfinity Series within the year at Pocono, finishing in 35th in his debut.
+In the following season, he maintained a part-time role for Reaume, starting-and-parking in all of his entries for the team; he later stated in an interview for The Philadelphia Inquirer that the occurrence of start-and-parking that season was the "biggest challenge behind being competitive and trying to not sacrifice professionally".
+In 2026, with no racing plans announced, Mallozzi began pitching on social media to Ram Trucks' racing division, which had opened up a NASCAR Truck Series program that year, for a one-race deal in the team's "Free Agent Program".
+He later described the Free Agent Program as a "very slim opportunity", but it had provided a "1% sliver of hope to do what I’ve always thought I could do in a way that would be fit for Hollywood".

 Personal life

 Mallozzi is the child of Stephen Anthony Mallozzi and Melissa Marie Miller.
 Mallozzi cites Stephen as the main motivator for both his initial start in racing and his return.

-He attended Salesianum High School, a Catholic private school based in Wilmington, Delaware.
+Mallozzi attended Salesianum High School, a Catholic private school based in Wilmington, Delaware.
 He later attended the University of Virginia, majoring in economics and graduating in 2022.
 He currently attends the Temple University Beasley School of Law, with Mallozzi scheduled to graduate in 2026.
 Mallozzi currently resides in Philadelphia after previously living in Mooresville, North Carolina to study at Temple.
 Before Mooresville, he had lived in his hometown of Swedesboro, New Jersey, moving from Swedesboro in 2021.

 Mallozzi currently works part-time as a server at an Outback Steakhouse franchise.
 He previously had worked at a Domino's franchise as a delivery driver; he was fired for having too many speeding tickets off the job.
 He also is an occasional writer for NASCAR news site TobyChristie.com, serving as the site's eSports journalist.
 Mallozzi has also used his writing position at TobyChristie.com to detail his racing career; he has stated on occasions that he believes to be "one of the poorest drivers in the entire Truck Series", stating the amount he has sacrificed in order to pursue a racing career compared to well-funded drivers in the series.